 This course is for 6 Units of Credit and aimed at Graduate Engineers and wishing to understand topical research issues in communication networks.
 This course largely focuses on new wireless telecommunication networks currently being deployed or likely to be deployed in the future.
-Course material will be drawn from the recent research literature in the following areas - (i) advanced wireless quality of service; (ii) advanced routing in mobile networks, (iii) advanced authentication issues in wireless networks; and (iv) the control and management of mobility in wireless networks.
+It will form a bridge to current research topics in the area of wireless networking and communications.
+It will involve understanding of communication issues through all layers of the communication stack physical layer - through to application layer.
+Course material will involve some advanced mathematics.
+It will also involve projects which require coding or Matlab (you can choose the program language or whether to use Matlab instead).
+Course material will be drawn from the recent research literature in the following areas - (i) advanced wireless quality of service; (ii) advanced routing in mobile networks, (iii) advanced authentication issues in wireless networks; and (iv) emerging 5G networks.
 To provide some application focus an underlying theme of the course will be applications of the above technologies to the emerging Intelligent Transport Systems (ITS).
-The course will largely follow the class text see below, but will also have some specialized individual lectures not directly covered by that text.
-Student participation is required in all aspects of this course.
+The course will partially follow use text below, but will also have specialized individual lectures not directly covered by that text.
+Student participation and presentation is required in all aspects of this course.
+Attendance at all lectures will generally be required.